 About Dr. Emmanuelle Khoury

-Born and raised in Montréal, Québec in Canada, Emmanuelle is the first woman in her family to receive a university degree.
+Emmanuelle is Lebanese-Canadian, and spent her formative years in Montréal, Québec.
+Emmanuelle is the first woman in her family to receive a university degree.

 Her training began with a Bachelor’s of Commerce degree at McGill University in Montréal, Canada with a Major in Organizational Psychology and a Minor in Strategy.
 Emmanuelle then completed her Bachelor's in Social Work at McGill University and a Master’s degree in 2011 in the same field from Université de Montréal.
 She completed her doctoral degree at Université de Montréal in 2018.
 Her doctoral research was funded by the Fonds de Recherche du Québec - Société et Culture (FRQSC).
 In 2019 she joined the Québec Research Chair Network in Youth Mental Health (global health and well-being) as a postdoctoral researcher.